maineventio/maineventio.github.io/index.md

 Releasing a mobile game?
 Install a stock analytics package that documents what events to instrument, and includes pre-build reports for funnels, retention, and other key information that you shouldn't have to build-out from scratch.
 We're building a library of off-the-shelf report packages to get you running fast, with minimal effort.

+## More....
+Email jmagnuss at gmail to learn more or get involved.

+## Design